gyrovorbis/libevmu/README.md

 </div>

 # Overview #
 libElysianVMU (libEVMU) is a standalone emulator core of the Sega Dreamcast's 8-bit Visual Memory Unit (VMU), written in C17.
 It is the core powering the ElysianVMU emulator for Windows, MacOS, and Linux, which has been separated from any platform-specific back-end or UI front-end.
-Several years of meticulous research and reverse engineering has gone into the creation of this core, which has now been open-sourced in hopes of benefitting the Dreamcast community at-large.
+Several years of meticulous research and reverse engineering have gone into the creation of this core, which has now been open-sourced in hopes of benefitting the Dreamcast community at-large.

 # Goals #
 The primary goal of libEVMU is to provide a one-stop, all-encompassing framework exposing everything the VMU has to offer in a standard C codebase that can be ported to any platform or wrapped to any language, allowing for everyone to use it in their projects and to benefit from a common codebase.
 At a high-level, this goal encompasses: